-I've been honoured to work on a solo album as well as other people's as a featured artist.
+I've been honoured to work on solo material as well as other people's as a featured artist.

 Those Thousand Seas was produced and co-written by Mike Hedges.
 Co-writers also include Sally Herbert, Al Mobbs, and Shelley Pool.
 The album was signed to Sony/BMG in 2007, and dropped in 2008 when it failed to sound enough like Dido.
 So Mike and I finished it ourselves.
 Mike made the album possible.
 He invested huge amounts of time and energy into it, and although it's a shame it never saw the big release it was earmarked for, I can hold me head high, and say that I love it.

 We don't need another Dido, because Dido does Dido really well.
 I believe in compromise, collaboration, co-creation, but not if it tips into losing yourself.
 This album was a hell of a journey, and a labour of love and learning.

 Those thousand Seas

 The title track from my solo album, and a video made in collaboration with my friend Betony Vernon, American/Italian erotic jewellery maker and sexual anthropologist described by writer Sarah Hassan as 'the High Priestess of Paradise'.
 Shot by Dana and Eric at BURST.